 - Keep a firm grip on the handles with both hands.

 - · Stand only on the footpads. .

 - Keep footpads clean.

 - · Replace worn or damaged footpads.

+- Use caution stepping on or off Driver's platform.

 Forward operation

 Loss-of-control may cause death or serious injury.